Introduction to OMiCC

 RankProd for meta-analysis

-OMiCC uses the RankProd package, which implements a non-parametric test that detects genes or probes that are consistently different between the non-reference and reference sample groups across a given collection of CGPs.
+OMiCC users can choose to use the RankProd package, which implements a non-parametric test that detects genes or probes that are consistently different between the non-reference and reference sample groups across a given collection of CGPs.
+To perform differential expression analysis, users can select either p-value or adjusted p-value and enter a threshold.
+Default is an adjusted p-value threshold of 0.05.
 Please refer to the reference below for more details about RandProd.

 Hong, F., Breitling, R., McEntee, C.W., Wittner, B.S., Nemhauser, J.L., and Chory, J. (2006).
 RankProd: a bioconductor package for detecting differentially expressed genes in meta-analysis.
 Bioinformatics 22, 2825–2827